-Life Cycle Assessment (LCA) is an approach to quantify the environmental impacts of industrial products and processes, which has been applied to pavements.
-The Federal Highway Administration has developed a framework and Caltrans has developed a tool called eLCAP following this framework for LCA for pavements.
-Using this tool, it is possible to quantify the amount of greenhouse gases (GHGs) emission (in terms of tons of carbon dioxide equivalents) and other environmental impact indicators released during the production of the various materials to be used in pavement construction, transport to the job site, and use of these materials on the project, followed by the maintenance and rehabilitation of these materials, recycling, vehicle-pavement interaction considering the effects of the pavement on fuel use, and end-of-life (i.e., a cradle-to-grave analysis).
-The tool will be valuable in the decision-making process regarding the selection of pavement type, materials, and rehabilitation strategies and will help the Department achieve its sustainability goals.
-The tool will complement the LCCA tool RealCost in the final selection of pavement materials and strategies to minimize the greenhouse gas emissions and other environmental impacts associated with pavements.
+Life Cycle Assessment (LCA) is an approach to quantify the environmental impacts of industrial products and processes.
+The Department is currently developing a framework and a tool for using this concept to conduct life-cycle assessment for pavements.
+Using this tool, it is possible to quantify the amount of greenhouse gases (GHGs) emissions (in terms of tons of carbon dioxide equivalents) released during the production of the various materials to be used in pavement construction, transport to the job site, and use of these materials on the project, followed by the maintenance and rehabilitation of these materials, recycling, and disposal (i.e., a cradle-to-grave analysis).
+The tool will be valuable in the decisionmaking process regarding the selection of pavement type, materials, and rehabilitation strategies and will help the Department in the future achieve its sustainability goals.
+The tool will complement the LCCA tool in the final selection of pavement materials and strategies to minimize the carbon footprint associated with pavements.